luckybird1994/ASAM/README.md

 ```
 or `bash scripts/grad.sh`, where `--mu=0.5  --beta --norm=2 --gamma --kappa` are the adversarial-style arguments.

-After prepare the adversarial examples and [validation data](), you can tuning the
+After preparing the adversarial examples and [validation data](doc/data.md), you can tuning the
 the sam using this command:
 ```bash
 export CUDA_VISIBLE_DEVICES=0,1,2,3,4,5,6,7